First thing to note: These guys are bad guys… If you have one, you need to try and get it out of your tank.

 Bristle worms are probably the most common reef tank critter, most aquarists will encounter them at some point in the hobby.
 Though most types of Bristleworms (Common Bristleworms) are fairly harmless, the Fireworm is a different story.

-Fireworms can grow up to 24cm long, and often go unseen until the reach reasonable size.
+Fireworms can grow up to 24cm long, and often go unseen until they reach a reasonable size.
 If you spot one in your tank, you should remove it as quickly as possible.
 This can be done with a set of tweezers or with a trap.
 You should not handle a bristle worm, the spikes they have will penetrate your skin and will likely be very uncomfortable.

 Some aquarists will report that a bristle worm has eaten one of their fish, but it is likely that the fish was already dead or very sick.
 If they saw the worm snatch the fish, it is more likely to have been a Bobbit worm or a very predatory fireworm.